 Whilst global C02 emissions skyrocket and saturate our very existence, and as the world wakes up and begins to replace the toxic concept of plastic, we look at the multi-functional, highly versatile hemp plant by way of an alternative product - what can you use hemp for?

 Currently making waves among consumers, are CBD products.
-From tongue drops to e-liquid juice and from gummy bears to wax extracts, the sight of CBD is becoming a common one.
+From oil to e-liquid juice and from gummy bears to wax extracts, the sight of CBD is becoming a common one.
 Rather than its psychoactive cousin, cannabis that contains THC, hemp is rich in CBD which is extracted from the plant and sold as a food supplement.
 Whilst a lack of medical research can pinpoint the potential benefit that CBD might have on our health, anecdotal evidence has suggested that it can alleviate pain and symptoms for a variety of ailments.

 Hemp seeds have incredible nutritional value.
 High in fibre, protein and minerals, hemp seeds also contain all the essential fatty and amino acids the human body needs including omega 3 and more.